bridge-school/content/resources/intro-to-observables.md

 ## Why should I care?

 Observables play a key part in something called **reactive programming**.
-This is the concept that anything can be turned into a data stream (a sequence of values in time).
+This is the concept of programming with asynchronous data streams (a sequence of values in time).
 You can choose to listen to these streams and, as data comes through them, react accordingly.

 Data streams are functional - so you can use streams as inputs into other streams, combine them, filter them, etc using a variety of helpful functions.

-Observables are now included in the current version of JavaScript (as of ES7) and Angular now has them baked in using a third-party library called RxJS (Reactive Extensions).
-In Angular, Observables are used for its event system and HTTP client service.
+Angular has Observables baked into core parts of its library, such as its event system and HTTP client service, using a third-party library called RxJS (Reactive Extensions).
 In addition, we're starting to see more React projects use RxJS to take advantage of Observables to manage streams.

 ## What is an Observable?